• Skip to primary navigation

 The lemon curd adds a tangy layer between the buttery shortbread and the fresh, sweet fruit.

 Looking for other ways to use fresh fruit and make delicious desserts?
 I think you will love my Chocolate Strawberry Pie recipe.
 Or, if fresh blueberries are on hand, the Best Blueberry Cake is a winner every single time.
-That's a cake that I often serve for dessert, but it's also a great treat for breakfast or brunch.
+Here are a few more dessert favorites!

 Fruit arranged on a shortbread crust.